Sabine Hossenfelder: Public engagement

-Hossenfelder has written the popular-science blog Backreaction since 2006 and has contributed articles to Nature, New Scientist and Quanta Magazine.
-Her first trade book, Lost in Math: How Beauty Leads Physics Astray (Basic Books, 2018), argues that an aesthetic preference for "beautiful" theories has hindered progress in fundamental physics.
-Her follow-up, Existential Physics: A Scientist's Guide to Life's Biggest Questions, was published by Viking in 2022.
+Hossenfelder has written the popular-science blog Backreaction since 2006 and has contributed articles to Scientific American, New Scientist and Quanta Magazine.
+Her first trade book, Lost in Math: How Beauty Leads Physics Astray (Basic Books, 2018), argues that an aesthetic preference for mathematically "beautiful" theories has hindered progress in fundamental physics.
+Her follow-up, Existential Physics: A Scientist's Guide to Life's Biggest Questions, was published by Viking in 2022, exploring what physics can say about questions such as free will, consciousness and the origin of the universe.
+In a positive review, Kirkus Reviews stated that the book suggests that "many spiritual ideas are compatible with modern physics".